 The U.S. government and public in general expect veterans to receive timely access to quality, cost-effective care.
 These principles reflect the "Iron Triangle of Healthcare" promulgated by William Kissick and form three of the evaluation criteria: cost, quality, access [31].
-Further, any evaluation of policies should consider analysis of political feasibility: (stakeholders, events, and the environment assessment) [32], as well as administrative feasibility (ability to obtain resources and administer the policy).
+Further, any evaluation of policies should consider analysis of political feasibility [32], as well as administrative feasibility (ability to obtain resources and administer the policy).
 Operational definitions for each selected criterion are then required.